Juerd/tootpick/README.md

 ### Browser support

-If it works for 99.9% of all internet users, and 98% get the site with the intended aesthetics, that's good enough.
-Tootpick does not support ancient browsers, and may look ugly on old browsers.
+If the main feature works for 99.9% of all internet users, and 98% get the site with the intended aesthetics, that's good enough.
+Tootpick does not support ancient browsers, and may look ugly and have degraded feature availability on old browsers.

 It should also be usable by people who use assistive technologies, but that comes for free by using normal HTML.